 During Bear Markets I hated losing 40-50% of my money with traditional buy & hold.
 So now I only buy stocks during market crashes.

 Step 1: I sell options (stock insurance) to other investors and this allows me to get paid to buy stocks after they've fallen 20-40%.

 This is an approach I modeled after Warren Buffett who also sells options.
 Yes, Buffett uses options in his overall investment strategy.
-You can verify this by reviewing his 13D filings (page 7) and reading his shareholder letters (page 14).
+You can verify this by reviewing his 13D filings (page 7) and reading his shareholder letters (bottom of page 18).

 Forbes and Morningstar also wrote articles on this.
 The Morningstar article in particular talks about a 4.9 billion dollar option trade he made ("We have received premiums of $4.9 billion, money we have invested").

 So that's Step 1 of how I use options to beat the market average as well as reduce my risk of investing.

 The one downfall to this approach is I do a lot of waiting and most of my money sits in cash as stocks only fall 20-40% every few years.

 However, Options allow you to benefit from stock price movement without actually owning any stocks.